This chapter deals extensively with how to build a good relationship with clients.

 If you can find the trigger for each of them, and it can be a tough thing to do, it sets you apart from other trainers who may approach each client in a “mechanical” way.

 Happy clients mean they keep coming back

-The next important question I want to cover is something that all personal trainers will ask themselves from time to time, especially when they lose a couple of clients.
+The next important question I want to cover is something that all personal trainers will ask themselves occasionally, especially when they lose a couple of clients.

 And that’s “How do I keep clients coming back?”